matteopicciolini/JTracer/readme.md

     git clone git@github.com:matteopicciolini/ray_tracing.git

+Then, you can run the command

+    gradlew test

-Then, you can run the command "gradlew test" to verify that the package functions correctly by executing the tests.
+to verify that the package functions correctly by executing the tests.
-Afterwards, you can run the code in different modes to meet the user's specific needs:
-- Demo-mode
-  This mode is desighed to do fast projects in order to design the true scene that will be implemented inthe following points.
-  To strart running **demo mode**, the user should use the main command:
+The main feature of the program is the ***renderer mode***, which reads an externali file `.txt` containing the scene that will be renderized.
+It is necessary to use this command to activate the renderer mode

-      gradlew run demo
+     gradlew run --args --all_the_arguments_needed

   now it follows the full list fo args and their default settings: